hyperledger-cacti/cacti/README.md

 _Note that Hyperledger Cactus follows Semantic Versioning and as the software is pre-1.0, [backwards compatibility is not guaranteed between versions](https://semver.org/#spec-item-4)_

 ## Contact
-We welcome your questions & feedback on our [Rocketchat channel](https://chat.hyperledger.org/channel/cactus).
+We welcome your questions & feedback on our [chat channel](https://chat.hyperledger.org/channel/cactus).

 ## Contributing
 We welcome contributions to Hyperledger Cactus in many forms, and there’s always plenty to do!